aaronland/go-chaikin/README.md

 }
 ```

-And then if you drew an image plotting `input` in red and `output` in black you'd see something this:
+And then if you drew an image plotting `input` in red and `output` in black you'd see this:

 ![](docs/images/smooth.png)